 Onion

-Garlic : For the best flavor, opt for fresh bulbs of garlic over pre-minced garlic.
+Garlic : For the best flavor, opt for fresh cloves of garlic over pre-minced garlic.

 Bone Broth : I love the nourishing flavor of bone broth, but you could substitute it with chicken broth or stock!